 You can’t win the game, if you don’t even play it

-Robin Sharma quote is inspiring us with this quote to not be in outsider or just imagine and talk.
+Robin Sharma quote is inspiring us with this quote to not be an outsider or just imagine and talk.
 To win the game we have to play it.
-To play we have to prepare, practice and make the effort.
+To play we have to prepare, practice, and make the effort.
 Take the step and act.

 Apply the below technique as a way to change your mindset:

 - REFLECT: What comes to mind that you wish to change that you have been thinking about but have not done something about?
 What is preventing you?

 - RESPOND: Break the pattern, STOP the procrastination and commit to taking a step.
 Start right now with a small step.
 Get up, Breathe and do one stretch – that is a step.
 Then take the next step.